 Decision Making & Discounting

 Recently, I've started to change focus from perceptual decision making to more 'high level' decision making.
 This work focusses upon time- and probability-discounting.
-I'm started by building sophisticated Bayesian methods which we can apply to the study of how people trade off the immediacy or the certainty of obtaining a reward.
+I've started by building sophisticated Bayesian methods which we can apply to the study of how people trade off the immediacy or the certainty of obtaining a reward.

 - delay-discounting-analysis is a Bayesian analysis toolbox for delay discounting data.
 This toolbox aims to evolve into everything you need to analyse discounting experiment data, and is described in the paper below.

 Perceptual Decision Making & Attention